Wignut0011/uvSim1.1/ReadMe.md

 displayed on the console window which will display the memory and the contents of the accumulator.

+*Please start your code with the NEW CORE opcode: 50000 0000

 *If you are adding raw data for aritmatic purposes, please insert a halt before adding the raw data so the program won't try to run it as code.
 ```